Accumulated depreciation: what it is and how to calculate

-What is accumulated depreciation?
-Definition and how to calculate it for your small business
+Learn what accumulated depreciation is, how to calculate it, and what it means for your small business.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio